-Medical Assistant Program Overview
+Medical Assisting Program Overview

 While earning your diploma in Medical Assisting, you’ll acquire the necessary skills to assist physicians, conduct lab work, suture wounds, take vital signs, and interpret results.
 Graduates of the program are also eligible to take the Certified Medical Assistant (CMA) certification exam offered by the American Association of Medical Assistants (AAMA).

 What you need to know

 According to the U.S. Bureau of Labor Statistics, Medical Assisting careers are on the rise.
-Employment of Medical Assistants is projected to grow 29 percent by 2026.
+Employment of Medical Assistants is projected to grow 18 percent by 2030.
 While not all employers require applicants to have a degree, many will only choose Medical Assistants that have been formally trained.

 What is a Medical Assistant?

 A Medical Assistant possesses the necessary skills to assist patients, nurses, and physicians.
 They are vital members of the healthcare team that fill both administrative and clinical functions.
 Though their job duties can vary, they might conduct lab work, suture wounds, apply dressings, take vital signs, and promote good health habits.